Skip to content

 If none of these work for you and you have given it at least two weeks of trying, proceed to component 2: compression and try to activate the rasp from the compressed larynx you learn there.
 This is less ideal but it also works.

 To sum it up: the compression is what makes the singing with rumble or rasp more distorted and wet sounding.
-From there we add the third component to go into the Fry Scream.
-It may also just happen on its own by you compressing correctly.
-Up next you find multiple methods of learning how to compress your larynx.
+Creaking (component 3) introduces the last bit of screaminess and atonality for a full Fry Scream.
+Up next you find multiple methods of learning how to compress.

 CAUTION:

 If you experience pressure building up in your head, you are pushing too hard.
-Even though it sounds quite heavy it should feel only like talking but with a bit of extra pressure at the abs and a lid that is almost closed on top of your voice.
+Even though it sounds quite heavy it should feel only like talking but with a stiff belly and a lid that is almost closed on top of your voice.

-We also don’t want any wheezing sounds, high whistles or breathy sounds at this step.
+We also don’t want any tension at the neck, wheezing sounds, high whistles or breathy sounds at this step.
 What CAN happen though is that you also activate a wet sounding distortion.
-That is either your vestibular folds (rasp) or a vocal fry.
+That is either your vestibular folds (rasp) or creaking.
 Both are okay if they feel okay!

 Step 1c.
-Learn (laryngeal) compression by imitating a strained voice or old person’s voice.
+Learn compression by imitating a strained voice or old person’s voice.

 Step 2.
 Learn to control compression while staying on the same pitch.
 This will help you with step 3.